 It would be great to have a few remote days, but the culture of remote work is currently more developed among startups rather than in mature, established companies.
 I hope it changes with time.

 It seems like remote work is not a final destination.
 While it offers an array of benefits, each of those has their own shortcomings, drawing people back into offices.

 While remote employees will mostly struggle to find work & life balance, employers will be looking for office & remote balance in their operations.
-I believe that while the trend may feel like people want to work from home, their real desire is to simply have more control over their own life.
+I believe that while the culture of remote work is developing, and people may feel like they want to work from home, their real desire is to simply have more control over their own life.